jiho/discr/README.md

 1. Install R from <http://cran.rstudio.com/>

+2. Optionally install RStudio from <http://www.rstudio.com/products/rstudio/download/>

-2. Install `discusr`. `discusr` is an R package but it is not (yet) available in the official R packages repositories.
+2. Install `discr`. `discr` is an R package but it is not (yet) available in the official R packages repositories.
 To install it, start RStudio and, in the console, type

         install.packages("devtools")
-        devtools::install_github("jiho/discusr")
+        devtools::install_github("jiho/discr")

-3. Load `discusr` and check your installation with
+3. Load `discr` and check your installation with

-        library("discusr")
+        library("discr")
         disc_check()

-    `disc_check()` will give you platform-specific pointers to install the software `discusr` depends on. `discusr` needs
+    `disc_check()` will give you platform-specific pointers to install the software `discr` depends on. `discr` needs

     - A java JRE to run the image manipulation parts; from <https://www.java.com/en/download/>
     - The `exif` executable from `libexif` to extract timestamp from images; installation is usually done through a package manager